andrebask/thesis/10 - chapter5.md

                         new ReferenceExp(letDecl));
 ```

 The code that creates the second closure is very similar to which that generates the first one.
-An other new lambda expression that takes an argument.
+It is an other new lambda expression that takes an argument.
 The body this time is the body of the original `LetExp`.

 ```java
 Declaration continueValueDecl = new Declaration("continue-value");